din/compose/README.md

 }
 ```

-`PersistenceKeys` define the shape of persisted data—the `email` property will be persisted, but all other fields will not be persisted.
+`PersistenceKeys` defines the shape of persisted data—the `email` property will be persisted, but all other fields will not be persisted.

 ###  8.5. <a name='IdentifiedReferencesviaRefandRefCollection'></a>Identified References via  `@Ref` and `@RefCollection`

 The `@Ref` and `@RefCollection` wrappers are used when declaring properties of the state for a `Store` instance. `@Ref` property wrapper is used for single objects, `@RefCollection` property wrapper is used for collection of objects.

 Sometimes data managed by a component might be mutated by child components. `@Ref` and `@RefCollection` property wrappers are used to keep interactive chunks of data synced between different components (most importantly, between children components of the same parent component).

 In order to use the aforementioned property wrappers, the underlying object must conform to the following protocols: